Mireille HildebrandtPrincipal investigator

 She received an ERC Advanced Grant for her project on ‘Counting as a Human Being in the era of Computational Law’ (2019-2024).

-Diver’s research interests concern the effects of software-based normativity, the production of such systems, and how these can and ought to be legitimated.
-He holds Ph.D., LL.B.
-(Hons, first class), and LL.M.
-(Innovation, Technology & Law, with distinction) degrees from the University of Edinburgh School of Law, as well as diplomas in legal practice and software development.
-His doctoral thesis (supervised by Professor Burkhard Schafer) considers the impact of technological architectures on individual behaviour and how those architectures might be legitimated, within the design and production process, according to precepts derived from legal theory.
+Diver’s research concerns the effects of software-based normativity, the production of such systems, and how these can and ought to be legitimated.
+He holds Ph.D., LL.M., and LL.B. degrees from the University of Edinburgh School of Law, as well as diplomas in legal practice and software development.
+His doctoral thesis, supervised by Professor Burkhard Schafer, was awarded in 2019.
+The dissertation adopts various perspectives from the philosophy of technology to set out the regulative impact of technological architectures on individual behaviour, before suggesting a framework for how the design of those architectures might be legitimated in accordance with precepts derived from legal theory.
 A monograph of the thesis will be published by Edinburgh University Press in 2021, entitled Digisprudence: Code as Law Rebooted.

 He has previously worked as a research assistant for Professor Schafer as part of the UK Copyright and Creative Economy Centre (CREATe) and for Professor Lilian Edwards at Strathclyde University.
 Prior to his postgraduate studies he worked as a legal assistant at the Scottish Law Commission, and as a professional web developer in the private sector.
 Since 2013 he has been Technical Editor of SCRIPTed: A Journal of Law, Technology & Society, based at Edinburgh Law School’s renowned SCRIPT Centre.